The Difference Between Corporate and Individual Trustees

 • Not benefit from its position as a trustee

-• Exercise reasonable care in the administration of the trust
+• Exercise reasonable care in trust administration

 • Act in good faith